How To Make Roasted Broccoli

 Meals with Roasted Broccoli

-Roasted broccoli is a regular visitor to my kitchen, and not just as a side dish to chicken and roast potatoes.
+Roasted broccoli is a regular visitor to my kitchen, and not just as a vegetable side dish to chicken and roast potatoes.
 I often use it to complete grain bowls or polenta bowls, simple pastas, or warm salads.
 If I have leftovers, I toss the broccoli into a casserole or frittata, purée it into a soup, or use it to top a pizza later in the week.
 Even once the broccoli loses its just-roasted crispiness, it still has a deep, savory flavor that I love in all these dishes.

 How To Make Roasted Broccoli